 The issues surrounding computational complexity of this algorithm are essentially the same as those for the simple intra-domain problem, resulting in $O(N^3)$ complexity.
 Note though that the size of the network on which we evaluate shortest paths is the individual networks, not the joint network, and so the computational time is $O(N_1^3 + N_2^3)$ which is much faster than the $O((N_1 + N_2)^3)$ computational time for the joint network.
 Given two equal sized networks the reduction in computation time is a factor of 4.
-Figure 7 confirms the algorithms' complexities.
+Figure 8 confirms the algorithms' complexities, showing computation times and fitted cubic curves.